 - The request to appear before a medical committee is submitted to the Lands Taxes Office along with the request to receiving a purchase tax discount.
 For more information, see: Purchase Tax Discount Medical Committee.

-- If a couple is buying a residence in order to live in it and one of the partners has disabilities as described above, then they are both entitled to the discount.
-If the couple was not married when the residence was purchased, they are entitled to a reimbursement if they get married within 12 months of signing the purchase contract.
+- If a couple is buying a residence in order to live in it and one of the partners is entitled to the benefit, then they are both entitled to the discount.
+If the couple was not married when the residence was purchased, but they got married within 12 months of signing the purchase contract, they are entitled to a reimbursement of the value of 0.5% of what the eligible partner paid.

 Laws and Regulations

-- Lands Taxation Regulations (Appreciation, Sale and Purchase) (Purchase Tax), Section 11
+- Land Taxation Regulations (Appreciation, Sale and Purchase) (Purchase Tax) 1974]

 - Income Tax Regulations (Establishing the Degree of Disability), 5740-1979 (on the Nevo website)

-- Guide to the Sale/Purchase of Real Estate on The Tax Authority website
+- Guide to the Sale/Purchase of Real Estate on The Israel Tax Authority website